bovem/publications/Science of Data/README.md

     float: none!important;" src="Logo/pub_logo.png"
     alt ="publication-logo"/>

-Articles about Data Science and Statistics
+Articles about Data Science and Statistics.

 ### [Correlation]()
-Python is a simple and beautifully-syntaxed programming language, this article gives an overview of why will it be the centre of financial data modelling in the coming time.
+Correlation is the statistical measure of strength of relationship between two variables of a dataset.

 [Code](correlation/)